metatony/whatsapp-ui/README.md

 # whatsappclone

-This is a responsive Whatsapp UI application that works on both Android and iOS.
+This is a responsive flutter Whatsapp UI application for desktop and mobile .